kib0rg/reaver-wps-fork-t6x/README.md

 #Attention
-	beginning of portability
+	Start of portability in order to leave the reav running on other platforms such as OpenWRT, wifipineapple etc.

-	many things to do
+	Many things to be done